Trondheim Airport: Future

 In a master plan from 2006, Avinor has identified several key development issues to increase the capacity of the airport.
 For Terminal A, the plans call to keep the existing structure, and gradually expand it westwards, eventually passing over the railway on a culvert.
 Along the area between the railway and the highway, a south pier is planned to be constructed, with the inside facing immediately towards the railway and the outside having aircraft stands.
 In the short term, this is planned with six stands for regional aircraft, with a single-story building.
 The remaining stands currently used for regional aircraft will then be converted to international gates.
 While Avinor states that there is need for an expansion of Terminal B, no concrete solution has been found, in part because of the lack of space in the area, although this can partially be fixed by removing the general aviation from the area.

 At both ends of the runway, the taxiway ends 150 m from the start of the runway, forcing aircraft which need the full length to backtrack.
 An extension of the taxiways would help with this problem.
 Both at Terminal A and B, there will be a need for double taxiways.
 This will result in insufficient space for general aviation at its current location, and this has been proposed moved eastwards past the military installations.
 Several airlines, in particular Helitrans, has indicated need for more space.
 Proposals have been made to establish a heliport to allow flight to oil platforms on the Norwegian continental shelf.
 The military has suggested to fill in a large section of the river delta at the west end of the runway, and move some of the cargo and helicopter operations there, but environmental concerns have been raised by among others Avinor.
 The cost of establishing access to the artificial land is also high.
 By 2050, there may be need for a second, parallel runway to meet demand, and initial plans call for a 1199 m runway which would be used by general aviation, regional airlines and helicopters.

 Between 2009 and 2011, Avinor extended the runway by 150 m into the fjord.
 The masses used for this came from the construction of the nearby Gevingåsen Tunnel on the Nordland Line, which helped shorten the travel time of the airport rail link to Trondheim and increased frequency.

 In 2016 some politicians suggested a name change to Hell International Airport, given that Æ could be less suitable in the name of an international airport with the same problem if using the name of municipality and nearby village of Stjørdal, so using the name of the nearest village Hell, which is easily writable on foreign keyboards, could be a good idea.
 A web vote on a newspaper site gave support for that.
-The name has not been changed (as of 2021), but in English the airport mostly call itself "Trondheim Airport".
+The name has not been changed (as of 2021), but in English the airport mostly calls itself "Trondheim Airport".